Emerson Electric Co. (EMR): History, Ownership, Mission, How It Works & Makes Money

 Emerson Electric Co.'s Leadership

-• Lal Karsanbhai: Serving as President and Chief Executive Officer, steering the company's overall direction.
+• Lal Karsanbhai: President and Chief Executive Officer (CEO).
+He is leading the company's pivot toward industrial automation and software.

-• Ram Krishnan: Functioning as Executive Vice President and Chief Operating Officer, leading operational execution.
+• Ram Krishnan: Executive Vice President and Chief Operating Officer (COO).
+He oversees the operational execution of the company's strategy.

 Emerson Electric Co.
 (EMR) Mission and Values